Jacinta-Uzoechina/RentalAnalytics/README.md

 # RentalAnalytics
+## Customer Retention and Content Strategy Report
+This aims at analysing customer retention for DVD Rental Co. and the competion they are getting from streaming companies.

-## Objectives
+### Objectives
-- Identify churn-risk customers
+- Segment customers into groups to identify their risk of churning
-- Measure customer engagement frequency
+- Measure how often customers are engaging
-- Detect underperforming film categories
+- Get the film categories that are not performing well
-- Highlight high-LTV content segments
-- Build actionable marketing targets

-## Tools
+### Tools
-- PostgreSQL
+PostgreSQL
-- Window Functions
-- Materialized Views

-## Output
+### Output
-Insights to support retention campaigns, inventory optimization, and content strategy decisions.
+Insights to support retention strategies, inventory optimization, and content strategy decisions.